 Incredible book!
-Journey of a five year old and his mother from a small enclosed room to the outside world, from being captive to being free and from being the only person in the world for each other to meeting a world of people outside.
+A journey of a five-year-old and his mother from a small enclosed room to the outside world.
+From being captive to being free.
+And from being the only person in the world for each other to meeting a world of people outside.

-Story after rescue is delicately treated with boy telling us about his first vision of the outside world, his finding out that the things he watched in TV are real, there are more books like his in the world, there are so many people and there is more food than he can eat.
-His adapting to this new big world, his adapting to spending sometime without his mother, his discomfort with people looking at him, his establishing relationship with his extended family of grandparents, uncle, aunt and cousin and his accepting that they are now going to live in this world and not go back to the Room.
+Story after the rescue is delicately treated with the boy telling us about his first vision of the outside world.
+His finding out that the things he watched on TV are real.
+There are more books like this in the world, there are so many people and there is more food than he can eat.
+His adapting to this new big world, his adapting to spending some time without his mother.
+His discomfort with people looking at him, his establishing relationship with his extended family of grandparents, uncle, aunt, and cousin.
+And his accepting that they are now going to live in this world and not go back to the room.

 I loved the way the story was closed.
 It was not just a logical but a psychological and an emotional closure also.
 A journey completed.